PalgamingHD/dndbeyondtheme/README.md

 D&D Beyond Backdrop & Theme Customizer is a browser extension that allows users to replace character backdrop images on **D&D Beyond** and customize the theme colors of their character sheet.

+Note: This is a fork of the official extension from the chrome webstore (MIT License). couldn't find it on github to edit so I made my own setup.
+Hopefully y'all enjoy.
 ## Features

 - **Custom Backdrops** – Upload and save a unique backdrop for each character.